aydayurtoglu/CS102-project/group/AydaYurtoglu_log.md

 ### ~ 16th May 2020 ~
 I worked with Can and adjusted AutoImageSlider class so that the user can change the speed of their animation.
+I also adjusted the layout of some activities and changed the color of backgrounds and some texts.

 ****